mendersoftware/mender-docs/02.Overview/12.Role.Based.Access.Control/docs.md

 !!!!! for an overview of all Mender plans and features.

 Role-Based Access Control (RBAC) significantly reduces the risk of accidental and unauthorized actions.
-Admin Users of the Mender server can assign to the other Users Roles with limited access based on the User's responsibilities and required tasks.
+Admin Users of the Mender Server can assign to the other Users Roles with limited access based on the User's responsibilities and required tasks.
 Role assignments reduce the risk of accidents, such as deploying beta software to production devices.
-It also reduces the security impact of any compromised Mender server User accounts (e.g., in the case of a stolen password).
+It also reduces the security impact of any compromised Mender Server User accounts (e.g., in the case of a stolen password).

 ![List of Users](users.png)